whodanyalahmed/excel_image_uploaded_drive/ReadMe.md

 pip3 install -r requirements.txt
 ```

+## Before running the program

+Please add the following file in your project directory: `data.xlsx`

-# How to run the program
+## How to run the program

 ```
 python3 app.py